-In 2003, the Phoenix Quartet made its official New York City Debut in a concert at Bargemusic and followed its success there with a performance on the Christ Chapel Chamber Series of the Riverside Church in New York City.
+In 2003, the Phoenix Quartet made its official New York City Debut, in a concert at Bargemusic and followed its success there with a performance on the Christ Chapel Chamber Series of The Riverside Church in New York City.
 The following year, the Quartet performed Copland’s Old American Songs with the Hudson Valley Wind Symphony and continued its intimate soiree series, expanding its repertoire to include ensembles from contemporary American chamber operas and musicals.

 The Phoenix Quartet is dedicated to